Raisa-Rubio/Raisa-Rubio-coding-work-example/README.md

 The research-output can be found [here](https://lup.lub.lu.se/student-papers/search/publication/9056984)

 ## Sample work
+Below some stata-tasks are shown, but the complete do.file on this stage of the study is available on this repository.
 After cleaning and analysing the data, more work is needed.
-Below some stata tasks are shown but the complete do.file on this stage of the data management is available on this repository.
+This includes:

-### i.
+#### i.
 Preparing the panel
 ```stata
 clear
 set more off